 Although biological membranes contain various types of lipids and proteins, their distribution between the two different sides of the bilayer is asymmetric.
 As a general example the outer surface of the bilayer is enriched in phosphatidylethanolamine, whereas the intracellular surface is enriched in phosphatidylcholine.
 Carbohydrates, whether attached to lipid or protein, are almost exclusively found on the external surfaces of membranes.
 The asymmetric distribution of lipids and proteins in membranes results in the generation of highly specialized sub-domains within membranes.
 In addition, there are highly specialized membrane structures such as the endoplasmic reticulum (ER), the Golgi apparatus and vesicles.
 The most important vesicles are those that contain secreted factors.
 Membrane bound proteins (e.g. growth factor receptors) are processed as they transit through the ER to the Golgi apparatus and finally to the plasma membrane.
 As these proteins transit to the surface of the cell they undergo a series of processing events that includes glycosylation.

 The vesicles that pinch off from the Golgi apparatus are termed coated vesicles.
 The membranes of coated vesicles are surrounded by specialized scaffolding proteins that will interact with the extracellular environment.
 There are three major types of coated vesicles that are characterized by their protein coats.
 Clathrin-coated vesicles contain the protein clathrin and are involved in transmembrane protein, GPI-linked protein and secreted protein transit to the plasma membrane.
-COPI (COP = coat protein) forms the surface of vesicles involved in the transfer of proteins between successive Golgi compartments.
+COPI (COP = coat protein complex I) forms the surface of vesicles involved in the transfer of proteins between successive Golgi compartments and in the process of retrograde transport of proteins back to the ER.
 COPII forms the surface of vesicles that transfer proteins from the ER to the Golgi apparatus.
 Clathrin-coated vesicles are also involved in the process of endocytosis such as occurs when the LDL receptor binds plasma LDLs for uptake by the liver.
 The membrane location of these types of receptors is called a clathrin-coated pit.

 In addition, certain cells have membrane compositions that are unique to one surface of the cell versus the other.
 For instance epithelial cells have a membrane surface that interacts with the lumenal cavity of the organ and another that interacts with the surrounding cells.
 The membrane surface of cells that interacts with lumenal contents is referred to as the apical surface or domain, the rest of the membrane is referred to as the basolateral surface or domain.
 The apical and basolateral domains do not intermix and contain different compositions of lipid and protein.